kranzky/insoluble/folly.md

 "I'm tired, hungry, and feeling a bit ill," I admitted, "so let's fetch some food and sit down for a moment."

 I was puzzled by the brutal content of the wife's wire; it merely added to the mystery.
 The group remained silent, showing appreciation for the seriousness of the situation.
 The desks in the room were cluttered with files, cards, and various papers scattered about.
 We couldn't help but notice the stilted, almost artificial atmosphere in this so-called research area.
 The vivid and harsh notes left by the unknown offspring only made the situation more jumbled and concerning.

-The protagonist sighed as he noticed the tension between Mike and Lloyd, who clearly disagreed on something.
-The walls of the cluttered room seemed to echo the tension in the air.
-"You both look as unhappy as someone who has suffered through the thunder in the mountains," he remarked.
-As they continued to search through the piles of papers on the cluttered desks, the mystery of Arthur's manuscript remained at the forefront of their minds.

 The reception area, separate from the leisure, appeared ruined as if forsaken by the gods.